 The Ori Pei is a bright dog, but prone to a touch of mischief from time to time.

-Because of this, it’s important to get on top of training, and adopt the right approach to get the behaviours you want out of this crossbreed – especially early in life.
+Because of this, it’s important to get on top of training, and adopt the right approach to get the behaviors you want out of this crossbreed – especially early in life.

 - Remain in control